Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 Volume confirmation is worth repeating because it’s one of the easiest filters.
 Contracting volume during the pause, expanding volume on Candle 5—that’s what you want to see.

-Common Rising Three Methods Mistakes Traders Make
+Common Rising Three Methods mistakes traders make

 Most losses come from forcing the pattern where it doesn’t belong: